-- (1) This document is athe common Methodology of the Transmission System Operators (hereafter referred to as "TSOs") of the Capacity Calculation Region (hereafter referred to as "CCR") Hansa as described in the ACER decision taken in accordance with article 15(1) of the CACM Regulation, as amended from time to time. - (2) This Common Coordinated Capacity Calculation Methodology (hereafter referred to as "CCM") for the CCR Hansa takes into account the general principles and goals set in Commission Regulation (EU) 2015/1222, establishing a guideline on capacity allocation and congestion management (hereafter referred to as the "CACM Regulation"), Commission Regulation (EU) 2017/1485, establishing a guideline on electricity transmission system operation (hereafter referred to as the "SO Regulation"), Regulation (EU) 2019/943 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-bidding-zone border exchanges in June 2019 on the internal market for electricity (hereafter referred to as "Regulation (EU) 2019/943") as well as the Commission Decision (EU) 2020/2123 of 11 November 2020 on the derogation for Kriegers Flak Combined Grid Solution (hereafter referred to as "KF CGS") following article 64 of Regulation (EU) 2019/943-2943. - (3) The goal of the CACM Regulation is the coordination and harmonisation of capacity calculation and allocation in the day-ahead time frame and the intraday time frame. - (4) This CCM is required by Articlearticle 20(2) of the CACM Regulation: - "No later than 10 months after the approval of the Proposal for a capacity calculation region in accordance with Article 15(1), all TSOs in each capacity calculation region shall submit a Proposal for a common coordinated capacity calculation methodology within the respective region-"...." - This CCM is subject to consultation in accordance with Articlearticle 12 of the CACM Regulation. - (5) This CCM covers all requirements as given in Articlearticle 21(1), (2) and (3) of the CACM Regulation. - (6) According to Articlearticle 14(1) and 14(2) of the CACM Regulation, all CCR Hansa TSOs shall calculate cross-zonal capacity for at least the day-ahead time frame and intraday time frame.
-Furthermore, Articles 14(1) and 14(2) require that the cross-zonal capacity for each market-time unit shall be calculated. - (7) The CCM for the CCR Hansa contributes to, and does not in any way hinder, the achievement of the objectives of Articlearticle 3 of the CACM Regulation. - (8) The CCM for the CCR Hansa is based on a Coordinated Net Transfer Capacity3 (CNTC) methodology with a strong link to adjacent CCRs4-Capacity (CNTC) methodology with a strong link to CCR Core and CCR Nordic (hereinafter referred to as "Adjacent CCRs").
-CNTC is understood as a NTC methodology, where coordination is done through the use of the common grid model and the calculations carried out by the coordinated capacity calculator.
+- (1) This document is a common Methodology of the Transmission System Operators (hereafter referred to as "TSOs") of Capacity Calculation Region (hereafter referred to as "CCR") Hansa as described in the ACER decision1. - (2) This Common Coordinated Capacity Calculation Methodology (hereafter referred to as "CCM") for the CCR Hansa takes into account the general principles and goals set in Commission Regulation (EU) 2015/1222, establishing a guideline on capacity allocation and congestion management (hereafter referred to as the "CACM Regulation"), Commission Regulation (EU) 2017/1485, establishing a guideline on electricity transmission system operation (hereafter referred to as the "SO Regulation"), Regulation (EU) 2019/943 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-bidding-zone border exchanges in electricity (hereafter referred to as "Regulation (EU) 2019/943") as well as the EC decision no. 2020/7948 of 11 November 2020 on the derogation for KF CGS following article 64 of Regulation (EU) 2019/943. - (3) The goal of the CACM Regulation is the coordination and harmonisation of capacity calculation and allocation in the day-ahead time frame and the intraday time frame. - (4) This CCM is required by Article 20(2) of the CACM Regulation: - "No later than 10 months after the approval of the Proposal for a capacity calculation region in accordance with Article 15(1), all TSOs in each capacity calculation region shall submit a Proposal for a common coordinated capacity calculation methodology within the respective region. ..." - This CCM is subject to consultation in accordance with Article 12 of the CACM Regulation. - (5) This CCM covers all requirements as given in Article 21(1), (2) and (3) of the CACM Regulation. - (6) According to Article 14(1) and 14(2) of the CACM Regulation, all CCR Hansa TSOs shall calculate cross-zonal capacity for at least the day-ahead time frame and intraday time frame.
+Furthermore, Articles 14(1) and 14(2) require that the cross-zonal capacity for each market-time unit shall be calculated. - (7) The CCM for the CCR Hansa contributes to, and does not in any way hinder, the achievement of the objectives of Article 3 of the CACM Regulation. - (8) The CCM for the CCR Hansa is based on a Coordinated Net Transfer Capacity2 (CNTC) methodology with a strong link to adjacent CCRs3.
 As CCR Hansa bidding-zone borders, including the German Western Danish Alternating Current (hereafter referred to as "AC") border, are radial interconnections, a CCM based on the flow-based methodology is not more efficient compared to the CNTC approach suggested, assuming the same level of operational security in the Hansa region.
-Following Articlearticle 20(7) of the CACM Regulation, the CCR Hansa TSOs have, in a separate request, motivated the efficiency of CNTC in comparison to the flow-based approach.
-The request iswas submitted forto and approved by CCR Hansa National Regulatory Authorities (hereafter referred to as "CCR Hansa NRAs") approval together withalongside the first version of this CCM. - (9) The CCM for the CCR Hansa secures optimal use of the transmission capacity as it takes advantage_of the flow-based capacity calculation methodologies being developed simultaneously in CCR Nordic and CCR Core in order to represent the constraints in the AC grid.
+Following Article 20(7) of the CACM Regulation, the CCR Hansa TSOs have, in a separate request, motivated the efficiency of CNTC in comparison to the flow-based approach.
+The request is submitted for CCR Hansa National Regulatory Authorities (hereafter referred to as "CCR Hansa NRAs") approval together with this CCM. - (9) The CCM for the CCR Hansa secures optimal use of the transmission capacity as it takes advantage of the flow-based capacity calculation methodologies being developed simultaneously in CCR Nordic and CCR Core in order to represent the constraints in the AC grid.
 The use of CCR Hansa interconnector capacity and AC grid capacity is fully integrated in this way, thereby providing a fair competition for the scarce capacities in the system and an optimal system use.
-There is no predefined and static split of the capacities on critical network elements, and the flows through CCR Hansa interconnectors are optimised based on economic efficiency during the capacity allocation phase.
+There is no